internship-team-ny/Dockerized-Backend/README.md

 - topEntityTypes(analysisList, number): Same as topEntities but for entity types.

-- More functions to be added
+- More functions to be added.
+Also will be adjusted for the case of user-customized analysis features.

   ***An example utilizing Redis, NLU and Operations module***: